Recipe Contributor: Caroline Coker

 By 1907, Apalachicola Northern Railroad ran oyster specials to Atlanta with oysters packed on ice, which paved the way for the country to enjoy these majestic mollusks.

-Apalachicola oystermen are but a few who continue to manually harvest with oyster tongs, the last place on the Gulf Coast where this is still tradition.
+Apalachicola oystermen are but a few who continue to manually harvest with oyster tongs, the last place in coastal waters where this is still tradition.
 They can be seen using the long-handled wooden sticks while out in the Apalachicola Bay; their small boats and skiffs in the estuaries where oysters are scooped from the sandy bottom beds.

 Just one cup of raw oysters (out of the shell of course) contains 169 calories, 2 grams of fat, 10 grams of carbohydrates and packs a protein punch with 17 grams.
 A great source of zinc and omega-3s, oysters are not only delicious but good for you!
 The flavor an consistency of the world’s oysters vary widely, but the manners in which they are enjoyed vary equally.
 Fancied up, raw, baked, steamed or stewed, here is a family recipe, handed down through my New Orleans heritage that most are familiar with.